aws-samples/dbt-glue/README.md

 Monitoring is an important part of maintaining the reliability, availability, and performance of AWS Glue and your other AWS solutions.
-AWS provides monitoring tools that you can use to watch AWS Glue, identify the required number of workers in a job, report when something is wrong and take action automatically when appropriate.
+AWS provides monitoring tools that you can use to watch AWS Glue, identify the required number of workers required for your Glue Interactive Session, report when something is wrong and take action automatically when appropriate.
 AWS Glue provides Spark UI, and CloudWatch logs and metrics for monitoring your AWS Glue jobs.
 More information on: [Monitoring AWS Glue Spark jobs](https://docs.aws.amazon.com/glue/latest/dg/monitor-spark.html)